-- The Mark-N-Guard locates and marks the box center without the need to measure eliminating wrong cut out repairs - Works on single to all gang boxes for locating the box - The Mark-N-Guard inserted into the electrical box protects the electrical or internet wires from being damaged while cutting the drywall eliminating wire repairs. - Tool is made with a super tough ABS material - Tools nest for each storage
+- The Mark-N-Guard locates and marks the box center without the need to measure eliminating wrong cut out repairs - Works on single gang boxes for locating the box.
+Works best on 1⁄2" drywall. - Can be trimmed to length to fit your boxes - The Mark-N-Guard inserted into the electrical box protects the electrical or internet wires from being damaged while cutting the drywall eliminating wire repairs. - Tool is made with a super tough ABS material - Tools nest for each storage